Kao Kuang-chi

 Kao Kuang-chi (高廣圻 (高广圻, Gāo Guǎngqí); born 9 March 1950) is a Taiwanese politician.
 He was a retired admiral of the Republic of China Navy, and later entered the cabinet as Minister of National Defense from 2015 to 2016.

+After graduating from the Republic of China Navy in 1973, Kao earned a M.B.A. from the Florida Institute of Technology and his M.S. from the U.S. Naval War College.

 He was the acting Minister of National Defense from 7 August 2013 after the sudden resignation of Defense Minister Andrew Yang, just six days after taking his office after the previous Defense Minister Kao Hua-chu's resignation due to the controversial death of Corporal Hung Chung-chiu.

 Kao Kuang-chi was succeeded by Yen Ming after his official appointment by the Executive Yuan on 8 August 2013.
 Kao Kuang-chi replaced Yen as the ROC Chief of the General Staff on 8 August 2013.

 Kao submitted his resignation on 8 April due to the Boeing AH-64 Apache scandal in Taiwan.
 However, his resignation was rejected by President Ma Ying-jeou.

 Minister of National Defense

 Kao was inaugurated as the Minister of National Defense on 30 January 2015 in a ceremony presided by Minister without Portfolio Lin Junq-tzer in Taipei.
-During the handover ceremony, Lin praised his predecessor accomplishments during Yen's tenure in pushing for a complete military judicial system reforms and for better protecting human rights protection of military personnel.
+During the handover ceremony, Lin praised his predecessor accomplishments during Yen's tenure in pushing for complete military judicial system reforms and for better protecting human rights protection of military personnel.